Piano Quartet No. 2 (Oswald): Music

-Analysis

 The first movement begins with an ostinato accompaniment in the left hand part of the piano.
 It is a sonata form with the second subject in D major.

 The second movement is a series of variations on a theme in E minor.
 The piano states the ABA form theme, as the strings accompany it.
 The first variations is a violin pizzicato melody with piano staccato accompaniment.
-In the second variation the melody is again by the strings, while the piano provides back plan figures.
+In the second variation, the melody is again by the strings, while the piano provides back plan figures.
 The third variation has a syncopated version of the theme.
 The fourth variation brings a change: it is in E major with a smooth melody in the violin part.
 After this comes a repetition of the first section theme, again in E minor.

-The Scherzo is in ternary form with a contrasting intense trio.
+The scherzo is in ternary form with a contrasting intense trio.

-In the fourth movement the melody is led at first by the cello, proclaiming the long notes.
+In the fourth movement, the melody is led at first by the cello, proclaiming the long notes.
 Then the other instruments follow it.

 The finale ends with a sweet refrain sung by all the four instruments.